Hamid-Hussain/cms_apis/README.md

-# Blog API
+# CMS API's

-This project is a simple Blog API built with Node.js, Express, PostgreSQL, and Sequelize.
-It includes user authentication and blog CRUD operations.
+This project is a CMS (Content Management System) API developed using Node.js, PostgreSQL as the database, and Sequelize as the ORM.
+The API includes user authentication and blog management features, allowing users to create, update, delete, and retrieve blog posts.

 ## Table of Contents